-Term life insurance is most commonly purchased by parents as a means of providing for their dependent children in the event of their death.
+Is life insurance worth it?
+Yes, when you consider that term life insurance is most commonly purchased by parents as a means of providing for their dependent children in the event of their death.
 In most cases the main breadwinner of the home will take out a life insurance policy because the loss of their income could put a serious financial strain on the family.
 Stay-at-home parents should seriously consider taking out life insurance, too.
 According to a Salary.com study, the average stay-at-home parent’s annual salary is $162,581.
 Losing a stay-at-home parent could lead to new expenses like daycare costs, which can be difficult for an unprepared family to absorb.

 While a term policy is the most common type of life insurance, it’s not always going to be the best option for everyone.
 If your policy doesn’t offer guaranteed renewability and your health begins to decline at the end of your term, you could be at risk of losing your life insurance once the term ends.
 Converting to a whole life policy, which (as the name suggests) covers you for your entire life, ensures you’ll be protected no matter what happens.
 A whole life policy is also a better option if you have a special-needs child who is going to need care all of his or her life or if you make enough money that your property will incur an estate tax after your death.

 - Related: Term, Whole, and Universal Life Insurance: What’s the Difference, and What Do I Actually Need?